WHY MOVEMENT? WHY THE BRAIN?

 increased vitality and resilience

-In Mauricio’s own words: “…true healing comes not from fixing the pain but from self-learning and growth.”
+In Mauricio’s own words: “…true healing comes not from ‘fixing’ but from self-learning and growth.”

 HOW IS NEUROMOVEMENT® APPLIED OR PRACTICED?